 Select Apply at the bottom of the SSL Settings page to save the changes.

-Step IV - Create policy
+Step IV - Update or Create policy

 Create policy to enable the SSL VPN portal.